-This year's conference will feature five presentations by Webster's student philosophers.
+This year's conference will feature seven student presenters.

-Michael lives in Saint Charles, MO.
+Michael lives in Maplewood, MO.
 He is finishing up his last year at Webster University and pursuing a masters in Philosophy at University of Missouri Saint Louis (UMSL).
 His objective is to teach philosophy and help those who are uncertain of life's wonders.
-He enjoys traveling, deck golfing, music festivals and very long walks on the beach that end with naps.
+He enjoys traveling, disc golfing, music festivals and very long walks on the beach that end with naps.